aathanor/ResearchSite/content/pri_complete_draft.md

 We would say that a _constellation of patterns_ becomes immediately available, not just a visual template.
 This constellation includes sensory patterns (visual, tactile), motor patterns (petting readiness), emotional patterns (affection, wariness), and linguistic patterns (the word "cat" and its associations).

-_Critical insight_: This constellation doesn't become available[^6] _after_ recognition—it IS what we call recognition.
+_Critical insight_: This constellation doesn't become available _after_ recognition—it IS what we call recognition.
 When philosophers and cognitive scientists speak of "recognizing a cat," they're referring to this immediate availability of the entire pattern-constellation, not to a preliminary identification step that then triggers these responses.

 _Theoretical proposal_: Recognition is not the identification of a visual pattern that then triggers these responses.
 Rather, recognition IS this immediate constellation of readiness becoming available.
 The recognition and the readiness are not sequential—they are the same event.